-See "PJM Manual 14B: PJM Region Transmission Planning Process," Rev. 56 (June 27, 2024).
+74 See "PJM Manual 14B: PJM Region Transmission Planning Process," Rev. 57 (September 25, 2024).

-Beginning with the 2023/2024 Delivery Year, unforced capacity for intermittent resources and limited duration resources are determined by PJM's effective load carrying capability (ELCC) analysis.
-The PJM ELCC analysis will determine capacity derates by resource class for each delivery year.
-The unforced capacity derate for a specific resource will equal the product of the ELCC class rating and a resource specific performance factor.
-For example, the 2025/2026 Third Incremental Auction ELCC class rating for onshore wind resources is 38.0 percent, for solar resources with tracking panels is 14.0 percent and for solar resources with fixed panels is 10.0 percent.
+ELCC class rating and a resource specific performance factor.
+For example, the 2026/2027 Base Residual Auction ELCC class rating for onshore wind resources is 41.0 percent, for solar resources with tracking panels is 11.0 percent and for solar resources with fixed panels is 8.0 percent.
 The ELCC class rating for battery or energy storage resources replaces the 10 hour rule that was previously used to determine the unforced capacity value for an energy storage resource.
 PJM defined four different energy storage classes differentiated by duration.
-The ELCC class rating is 55.0 percent for storage resources that can continuously generate energy at the nameplate capacity for four hours (four hour storage).
-The ELCC class rating is 65.0 percent for six hour storage and 68.0 percent for 8 hour storage and 77.0 percent for 10 hour storage.76
+The ELCC class rating is 50.0 percent for storage resources that can continuously generate energy at the nameplate capacity for four hours (four hour storage).
+The ELCC class rating is 58.0 percent for 10 hour storage and 62.0 percent for 8 hour storage and 72.0 percent for 10 hour storage.

 While renewables currently make up the majority of both projects and nameplate MW in the queue, historical completion rates and derating factors must be accounted for when evaluating the share of capacity resources that are likely to be contributed by renewables (Table 12-29).
-Table 12-34 shows the total MW of all projects in the queue as of December 31, 2024, in the status of active, suspended and under construction, by unit type.
-Table 12-34 also shows the total MW Energy and MW Capacity for each fuel type adjusted based on current historical completion rates and, for Capacity MW in the queue, adjusted for ELCC derates.77 78
+Table 12-34 shows the total MW of all projects in the queue as of March 31, 2025, in the status of active, suspended and under construction, by unit type.
+Table 12-34 also shows the total MW Energy and MW Capacity for each fuel type adjusted based on current historical completion rates and, for Capacity MW in the queue, adjusted for ELCC derates.

-Table 12-34 shows that of the 7,688.8 MW, on an energy basis, of combined cycle projects in the queue, 4,193.0 MW (54.5 percent) are expected to go in service based on historical completion rates as of December 31, 2024.
-Of the 45,186.8 MW, on an energy basis, of battery projects in the queue, 1,448.3 MW (3.2 percent) are expected to go in service based on historical completion rates as of December 31, 2024.
+Table 12-34 shows that of the 7,664.8 MW, on an energy basis, of combined cycle projects in the queue, 4,194.3 MW (54.7 percent) are expected to go in service based on historical completion rates as of March 31, 2025.

+Of the 37,000.4 MW, on an energy basis, of battery projects in the queue, 1,294.3 MW (3.5 percent) are expected to go in service based on historical completion rates as of March 31, 2025.